coveo/plasma/packages/tokens/README.md

 ## Internal usage

 - `tokens:fetch`: fetches tokens information from our tokens library in Figma
-- `tokens:build`: (coming soon) translates the fetched tokens into all the available output formats
+- `tokens:build`: translates the fetched tokens into all the available output formats